Did you know that the symptoms of ADHD greatly overlap the symptoms of sleep apnea?

 • Problems organizing

-• Difficulty keeping focused; poor school performance
+• Difficulty keeping focused, which can lead to poor school performance

 They are “muscle-leg cramps, fatigue, dull headache, bed wetting (enuresis), excessive daytime sleepiness, passing out for no reason, sleep walking, unexplained stomach pain or vomiting,” says Dr. Frank Barnhill, MD, board certified family physician practicing child and adult preventative care/ADHD-behavior medicine in upstate South Carolina.